facu-ai-sec/ai-cybersecurity-portfolio/port_scanner/README.md

     - pip install termcolor

-Note: Scapy may require administrator/root privileges to send ICMP packets on some systems.
+(Scapy may require administrator/root privileges to send ICMP packets on some systems).

-- Usage:
+🔍 Usage:

   - Run the script: